-OILART project creates an operational art concept for oil response in the Northern Baltic Sea
+OILART project created an operational art concept for oil response in the Northern Baltic Sea

 As from the beginning of 2019, the Ministry of the Interior has been responsible for responding to oil spill accidents at sea as well as coordination of the overall development of the oil response.
 The Finnish Border Guard is responsible for responding to oil spills on the open sea and the regional rescue services respond to oil near the shoreline.
 In order to minimize the impact of major oil accidents, extensive, efficient and timely cooperation is needed among the national and international oil response authorities.
-The OILART project is creating tools for both designing a response operation and commanding it successfully.
+The OILART project, which ran from 2019 to 2021, created tools for both designing a response operation and commanding it successfully.

 In the Baltic Sea, maritime safety is at a good level thanks to persistent and continuous development work.
 Despite the safety measures in place, there is a considerable risk of an accident causing the spillage of as much as 30,000 tons of oil or significant amounts of other chemicals.